alfredapp/1password-workflow/README.md

 The Workflow will attempt to detect when you update items in 1Password and present you with the option to refresh them.
 You can disable this behaviour by flipping the `auto_refresh` Workflow Environment Variable to `0`.
 Set `logins_only` to `1` if you want to hide other item types.

+You can control the items and their order that are included in the subtitle of logins by configuring `subtitle_items`.
+Available subtitle items:

+* `username`: The username of a login.
+* `url`: The URL that 1password uses for this login.
+* `vault`: The vault the login is contained within.
+* `opAccount`: The 1Password account that this login belongs to.

 Uncommon but useful actions, such as toggling vaults, can be accessed via `:1pextras`.

 ![](https://user-images.githubusercontent.com/1699443/165388195-40975de6-6fe4-4607-96d9-ce96d835ac73.png)